• Meyer's Creek

 Save $4.50

 This First Nations perspective of the time of Little House on the Prairie, gives a sweet alternate view to the pioneering stories.
-These books do not disappoint!
+These books are a joy!

 Omakayas, a young Ojibway girl, lives with her family on an island in Lake Superior around 1847.